laqme/koitieq/_chapters/06-pai.md

 1. This dog is mine. <small markdown="1">("is mine" will be the verb.)</small>
 1. She greets the child.
 1. Okay, I'll make the pizza. <small markdown="1">(This is a promise; use _nha_{:.t}.)</small>
-1. I understand the word "gochıq".
+1. I understand the word "kato".
 1. The cat is asleep.
 1. He watches the movie. <small markdown="1">(Use _si_{:.t} for "watch.")</small>
 1. _Kuq súq ní toa ba._{:.t}